-It’s a gastropub but it has made quite a name for itself as being a versatile night spot: almost every night Kiki hosts parties and DJs who bring different vibes and music concepts to its cosy little garden.
+It’s a gastropub but it has made quite a name for itself as being a versatile night spot: almost every night Kiki hosts parties and DJs who bring different vibes and music concepts to its cozy little garden.
 In Karaköy, closer to Lokanta Maya, Bej Kahve is a cafe/restaurant in the French passage that plays till 02:00 every Saturday night – a fair compromise for early-birds who are willing to wake up early-ish and fully enjoy their following day in Istanbul.

 Day 2: 09:00 – 13:00

 The fact that it’s one of the most visited places by tourists in Istanbul doesn’t make it less local: though you might not find the Grand Bazaar as exotic as it would have looked some centuries ago, its crowded and noisy covered streets are still roamed by the citizens of Istanbul and the shops still sell traditional products.
-You will easily end up spending your morning getting lost in the maze and browsing through the colours, scents and shapes of the goods on sale, so here’s a couple of cafes within the walls of the Grand Bazaar to find shelter.
-Go to Şark Kahvesi for its atmosphere: at the junction of at least three streets of the bazaar, it’s a genuine Turkish coffee house ideal for sitting while watching people hurrying and and chatting.
-However, the best Turkish coffee in the whole area is to be found at Ethem Tezçakar Coffee: the family who runs it is still the same that opened it in 1909, and the flavour is as good as you might have expected it to be back then.
+You will easily end up spending your morning getting lost in the maze and browsing through the colors, scents, and shapes of the goods on sale, so here’s a couple of cafes within the walls of the Grand Bazaar to find shelter.
+Go to Şark Kahvesi for its atmosphere: at the junction of at least three streets of the bazaar, it’s a genuine Turkish coffee house ideal for sitting while watching people hurrying and chatting.
+However, the best Turkish coffee in the whole area is to be found at Ethem Tezçakar Coffee: the family who runs it is still the same that opened it in 1909, and the flavor is as good as you might have expected it to be back then.

 Day 2: 13:00 – 19:00

 While Istanbul boasts a great number of restaurants serving excellent food, most restaurants near the most popular sights (especially in the historical peninsula of the city, where its old town is) happen to be tourist traps.
 This doesn’t necessarily mean overpriced food, but a generally tacky atmosphere and tasteless meals.
 If you want to get away from the touristy scene without going much farther both Ali Baba Kanaat Lokantası and Şehzade Cağ Kebap are good options.
-The first, right next the Suleymaniye mosque, is popular among Istanbul citizens for its dry beans and definitely caters to a more local crowd; on the menu are also other Turkish classics such as döner kebab.
-The latter, close to Sirkeci train station, is one of the few places in Istanbul still serving the original ‘cağ kebap’, a variety of the dish originally from the city of Erzrurum in Eastern Anatolia.
+The first, right next to the Suleymaniye mosque, is popular among Istanbul citizens for its dry beans and definitely caters to a more local crowd; on the menu are also other Turkish classics such as döner kebab.
+The latter, close to Sirkeci train station, is one of the few places in Istanbul still serving the original ‘cağ kebap’, a variety of the dish originally from the city of Erzurum in Eastern Anatolia.

 Conveniently located close to Sehzade are two shops not to be missed; create your DIY fragrance mixing oils, flowers and spices at Arifoğlu, a small perfumery in the Spice Bazaar, and pay a visit to Galeri Set, which Sebahat considers the best pottery store in Istanbul of its kind: this family-run business produces wonderful Turkish coffee sets following the same elaborate techniques used back in the centuries.
-The styles and colours are diverse, matching the ones in vogue throughout the different periods of the Ottoman Empire.
-Nearby, the Rüstem Paşa Mosque is an architectural gem by most-celebrated Ottoman architect Sinan; despite being located in the market quarter south of the Galata Bridge, the mosque is a peaceful place decorated with beautiful blue tiles.
+The styles and colors are diverse, matching the ones in vogue throughout the different periods of the Ottoman Empire.
+Nearby, the Rüstem Paşa Mosque is an architectural gem by most-celebrated Ottoman architect Sinan; despite being located in the market quarter south of the Galata Bridge, a mosque is a peaceful place decorated with beautiful blue tiles.

 Day 2: 19:00 – 23:00

-In the rather poor, yet colourful area of Cibali, Cibalikapı Balıkçısı is a friendly, down-to-earth restaurant overlooking the Golden Horn and serving delicious meze and seafood.
+In the rather poor, yet colorful area of Cibali, Cibalikapı Balıkçısı is a friendly, down-to-earth restaurant overlooking the Golden Horn and serving delicious meze and seafood.
 An additional reason for popping over: so far this is the only place in Istanbul where Deniz has found the legendary enginar tatlısı – an artichoke dessert and a not-to-miss culinary experience.
-Opposite the historic peninsula of Istanbul, Sahrap Pera was opened by celebrity chef Sahrap Soysal to put your decision-making skills to test: if you’re into Turkish cuisine you’ll find yourself eager to try anything on their list – make sure you get there hungry enough to try as many meze as you can!
+Opposite the historic peninsula of Istanbul, Sahrap Pera was opened by celebrity chef Sahrap Soysal to put your decision-making skills to test: if you’re into Turkish cuisine you’ll find yourself eager to try anything on their list – make sure you get there hungry enough to try as many mezes as you can!

 Day 2: 23:00 – …

 Right off the busy Istiklal street, Mask Live is where our Spotter and former musician Emre heads to when he wants to listen to well-established or emerging bands.
-The tiny dimensions of the venue often convinces the customers to move outside and socialise with each other, making Mask Live an animated spot both indoors and outdoors.
-Yet understandably, by this time of the day some might be worn out by the hectic pace of Istanbul and would prefer a more relaxed last night before heading back home.
+The tiny dimensions of the venue often convince the customers to move outside and socialize with each other, making Mask Live an animated spot both indoors and outdoors.
+Yet understandably, by this time of the day, some might be worn out by the hectic pace of Istanbul and would prefer a more relaxed last night before heading back home.
 In this case, just take it easy and walk to the Büyük Londra Oteli & Terrace Bar.
 Built in the 19th century, the Grand Hotel de Londres has preserved its Ottoman-Victorian charm; its faded elegance and sophisticated decadence are a testimony to what Istanbul could have looked like a century ago.
-Reach the rooftop for a last drink.
+Reach the rooftop for the last drink.
 No stellar prices and no pretentious decor, just a breathtaking view over the Golden Horn and Istanbul’s old town.

 I visited the rooftop of the Grand Hotel de Londres during my last stopover in the city.
-I was no longer a child, yet the astonishing feelings triggered in me by the view suddenly recovered one last, clear memory of my very first trip to Istanbul… Unable to keep quiet at a dinner, my dad decided to take me outside for a walk.
+I was no longer a child, yet the astonishing feelings triggered in me by the view suddenly recovered one last, clear memory of my very first trip to Istanbul… Unable to keep quiet at dinner, my dad decided to take me outside for a walk.
 Strolling in the gardens of what was once a palace built for the Sultan, right in front of me I could see the lights glimmering on the Bosphorus and the Asian continent.
 All around me, the city that had defied all limits and aimed at embracing the whole of humanity: Istanbul, ‘the city of cities’, ‘the Queen of cities’, might have not conquered the world, but by then it had conquered my heart.